stylesuxx/v3xctrl/docs/Development.md

 python -m ui.main --log DEBUG
 ```

-### Windows
+### Windows 11

+> Please do not ask for support on how to develop on Windows.
+Non of the projects devs use Windows, we can't (don't want to) help you with that.

-Dev setup under windows is a bit more complicated and should only be used if you really want to punish yourself.
+Dev setup under Windows 11 is a bit more complicated and should only be used if you really hate yourself.

+Use [pyenv-win](https://github.com/pyenv-win/pyenv-win) to get your python venv going - use the setup via `PowerShell` (this is the tested path).

+> In PowerShell you might need to run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process` for windows to not complain about permissions.

+Follow the steps from above to fetch the repo, install dependencies and start the GUI.

 ## Client